 Once students have learned to write an opinion statement, they are ready to move on to writing an opinion paragraph.

-You’ve probably heard of O-R-E-O writing before, but if you haven’t, it’s a fun way to teach students how to write an opinion paragraph.
+You’ve probably heard of O-R-E-O writing before, but if you haven’t, it’s a fun way to teach students how to write opinion paragraphs.

-This is a very basic structure that you can use for introducing opinion writing.
-From there, you’ll want to teach your students how to write an opinion essay!
+The OREO paragraph is a very basic organizational structure that you can use when introducing opinion writing.
+From there, once your students are ready to advance in the writing process, you’ll want to teach how to write a formal opinion essay!